Mystery Walk (novel)

-Mystery Walk is a 1983 horror novel by American writer Robert R. McCammon.
+Mystery Walk is a 1983 horror novel by American writer Robert McCammon.
 It was first published on May 13, 1983 through Holt, Rinehart & Winston and follows Billy Creekmore, a young boy capable of seeing and exorcising spirits.

 Plot

 The Mystery Walk, the voyage through life to determine your place and purpose, is something we all undertake.
 For Billy Creekmore, it is something more for he is gifted with the power to help distressed souls pass into the afterlife.
 He must learn how to use his gift.

 Billy learns early in life that he is something special.
 A fire rips through the home of one of his friends when he is a young kid.
 He learns that his friend and his whole family were murdered by the father.
 Billy is drawn to the home to discover his friend's body, secretly hidden under a coal pile in the basement.
 His friend's soul begs him to let people know where he is.

 Billy lives in rural Hawthorne, Alabama with his devoutly Christian father and a mother who is a Choctaw Indian.
 His mother and grandmother before him are gifted with this power and have found ways to use it.
 His father hates it and hates that his son has it.
 But, he loves his wife and son the best he can.

 Billy will not be without adversaries on his Mystery Walk.
 There is Little Wayne Falconer, the son and heir apparent to the south's most popular tent evangelist who hates the Creekmore's and the powers he regards as evil.
 There is also a serpent-like apparition that haunts Billy and inspires others to evil – including the father of his friend who murdered his family.

 Wayne Falconer has his own Mystery Walk to undertake.
 He is the same age as Billy and his father has brought him into his ministry.
 As a young child, Wayne brought back from death his beloved dog by laying hands on him.
 Convinced that his son has the healing gift, JJ Falconer takes Wayne on the road to heal the faithful.

 But Wayne has his doubts.
 One evening the Falconer Crusade stops in Hawthorne and the Creekmore family attends.
 Billy and his mother see Little Wayne Falconer healing the sick.
 Billy and his mother notice the black clouds that portend death hover over the sick who approach Falconer and do not dissipate when Wayne “heals” them.
 Billy's mother stands up and protests and the Creekmore family is thrown out of the revival.
 This is when the Creekmore family shows up on JJ Falconer's radar and his need to destroy them develops.